Medical Debt Relief

 In the current economy, more and more people are finding themselves without health insurance due to job loss or decreased benefits.
 Then, when struck with illness or injury, they find themselves unable to pay for medical bills.
 Even with health insurance, it is not uncommon for a claim to be denied or for the insurer to drop coverage altogether.

 If you are struggling with unpaid medical bills and don’t know how you will pay for them, consider talking to a bankruptcy attorney.
-At Bird & Van Dyke in Stockton and Tracy, California, we can provide you with the information you need to make sound financial decisions about your future.
+At Bird & Van Dyke in Stockton, California, we can provide you with the information you need to make sound financial decisions about your future.
 Contact us today to schedule a free consultation.

 Eliminating Medical Debts Through Bankruptcy